huggingface/datasets/docs/source/share.rst

 Create the repository
 ^^^^^^^^^^^^^^^^^^^^^

-Sharing a community dataset will require you to create an account on `hf.co <https://huggingface.co/join>`_ if you don't already have one.
+Sharing a community dataset will require you to create an account on `hf.co <https://huggingface.co/join>`_ if you don't have one yet.
 You can directly create a `new dataset repository <https://huggingface.co/new-dataset>`_ from your account on the Hugging Face Hub, but this guide will show you how to upload a dataset from the terminal.

 1. Make sure you are in the virtual environment where you installed Datasets, and run the following command: